Claire and her Grandfather

-Organize – Plan an activity for June 21, National Aboriginal Day, or organize an Aboriginal awareness week in your school.
+Organize – Plan an activity for June 21, About National Indigenous Peoples Day, or organize an Aboriginal awareness week in your school.

 Field Trip – Plan a trip to an Aboriginal cultural centre or Friendship Centre or an Aboriginal community.
 Invite an Aboriginal speaker to your class.